ConceptCodes/CampaignFactory/README.md

 ## Roadmap
-- [] Add a max application limit to campaigns, and time lock a transaction to pick a random user.
+- [ ] Add a max application limit to campaigns, and
+- [ ] Time lock a transaction to pick a random user, once application limit is finished.
-- [] Add a function to allow users to withdraw their application.
+- [ ] Ability for users to withdraw their application.
+- [ ] Add a cap to the amount of open applications a user can have.

 ## Dependencies
 [OpenZeppelin Ownable](https://docs.openzeppelin.com/contracts/4.x/api/access#Ownable)